andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 ![](Dashboard_Screenshots/demographics.png)

 **Come for the wine, stay for everything else**
-Wine sales are greater than the sales of all other categories combined Sales of all product types were less likely among customers with children Incentivize spending for these customers
+- Wine sales are greater than the sales of all other categories combined
+- Sales of all product types were less likely among customers with children
+    - Incentivize spending for these customers
-Are they more/less likely to be interested in customer rewards programs?
+    - Are they more/less likely to be interested in customer rewards programs?
-Basket size is an important metric that we don’t have Large basket sizes may compensate for less frequent visits (see: website visits)
+- Basket size is an important metric that we don’t have
+    - Large basket sizes may compensate for less frequent visits (*see: channels -> website visits*)

 ![](Dashboard_Screenshots/product.png)

 **What about the children?
-Less is more** Strong inverse correlation between children at home and most* KPIs *All types of product sales and most campaign responses Customers with no children are preferable
+Less is more**
+- Strong inverse correlation between children at home and most KPIs
+    - All types of product sales and most campaign responses
+- Customers with no children are preferable
-Perform a segmented analysis with more specific data Calculate and compare CLV/CAC per customer segment
+- Perform a segmented analysis with more specific data
+- Calculate and compare CLV/CAC per customer segment

 ![](Dashboard_Screenshots/channel.png)
-**Diversify online presence; gain performance insights** Younger customers with lower incomes are more likely to purchase online and use discounts Correlation supports the sample’s receptiveness to discounts Sparse web visits may be linked to low email list open rates Solve with a value-add: Include promo codes with marketing emails Encourage activity across multiple channels
+**Diversify online presence; gain performance insights**
+- Younger customers with lower incomes are more likely to purchase online and use discounts
+    - Correlation supports the sample’s receptiveness to discounts
+- Sparse web visits may be linked to low email list open rates
+    - Solve with a value-add: Include promo codes with marketing emails
+- Encourage activity across multiple channels
-Web traffic may be a weak point and may require improvement
+- Web traffic may be a weak point and may require improvement

 **Campaign Type:**
 Campaign 6 was responsible for most of our sales conversions by a margin of 200%.
 But for a few different reasons, the conclusions we can draw from this knowledge are limited by the depth of our dataset.
 We're now encouraged to ask new questions: